kovidgoyal/calibre/manual/virtual_libraries.rst

 books matched by that search.
 First, type in the search you want to use in the search bar or build a search using the :guilabel:`Tag Browser`.
-When you are happy with the returned results, click the Virtual library button, choose Create Library and enter a name for the new virtual library.
+When you are happy with the returned results, click the Virtual library button, choose :guilabel:`Create library` and enter a name for the new virtual library.
 The virtual library will then be created based on the search you just typed in.
 Searches are very powerful, for examples of the kinds of things you can do with them, see :ref:`search_interface`.